bryce-seefieldt/ez-txt2html/README.md

 ## Output

-HTML files will be saved to an automatically created ./src/HTML/ directory.
-This folder will be overwritten entirely with each execution of the program.
+HTML files will be saved to automatically created ./src/HTML/ directory as a default.
+Use '-o' or '--output' along with your desirec directory path in order to overide the default save location.
+This output folder will be overwritten entirely with each execution of the program.
 HTML files will have the same name as the input files but with the .html extension.

 ## Examples